 Buying a new iPhone, iPad or Mac can be an expensive business.
 But if you don't mind trading in your previous device then you can make a decent saving on the cost of its replacement.
-We explain how Apple trade-ins work and why it's something you should definitely consider.
+We explain how Apple trade in works and why it's something you should definitely consider.

 What devices can I trade-in at Apple?

 Apple doesn't take iPods or Apple TVs, but it will recycle them for you for free.
 In fact, Apple says: "You can take your old small electronic equipment such as smartphones, tablets, computers or batteries to any Apple Store and we'll recycle them responsibly and free of charge."

-How much do Apple give you for trading in your old device?
+How much do you get for trading in an old device with Apple?

 As you might expect, the amount on offer varies depending on the device you want to trade.
 The newer the product, and the better its condition, the more you can expect to get for it.
 Obviously, if your device is a few years old it's likely it's condition won't be so great and you won't get as much money for it.

 You can get money for trading in an old Mac, iPad, iPhone, or Apple Watch.
 Trade in an old MacBook Pro and you could save as much as £900, an old iPad Pro could save you up to £460, and an Apple Watch Series 5 could get you £150 credit.